DETAILED ACTION

 distributing the first set of files to the plurality of nodes; (Finlow-Bates FIG. 1, ¶ 0033: The system 100 may include various computing devices 110, 120, 130, 140 connected via a network 190; Finlow-Bates FIG. 1, ¶ 0037: computing devices 110, 120, 130, 140 may each participate in a file-sharing service (e.g., execute a common file-sharing application) such that each may query filenames and download various files from one another.
 The fourth computing device 140 may be configured to store various files 154a-154n available for sharing with the other computing devices 110, 120, 130 via the network 190)

-the hashing the first set of files at different levels comprising: performing, at each of the plurality of nodes, a local hash on the distributed first set of files using the partition-by parameter setting to generate locally merged files to generally first merged files, and (Finlow-Bates FIG. 1, ¶ 0038-0039: The first computing device 110 may be configured with the first shuffle algorithm 152 and a second hash function 180 (e.g., “Hash_2” in FIG. 1) [shows local hash] ...
+the hashing the first set of files at different levels comprising: performing, at each of the plurality of nodes, a local hash on the distributed first set of files using the partition-by parameter setting to generate locally merged files as first merged files, and (Finlow-Bates FIG. 1, ¶ 0038-0039: The first computing device 110 may be configured with the first shuffle algorithm 152 and a second hash function 180 (e.g., “Hash_2” in FIG. 1) [shows local hash] ...
 The second computing device 120 may be configured with a second shuffle algorithm 182 (e.g., “Shuffle Alg_2” in FIG. 1) and the shared first hash function 150 ...
 The third computing device 130 may be configured with both the shared first hash function 150 [also shows local hash] and the first shuffle algorithm 152; see also Finlow-Bates discussing the shared hash function in ¶ 0035: a file may be un-shuffled by a recipient computing device upon receipt from a sender device using a shared hash function applied to a filename for the file and a shuffling algorithm shared by the sender and recipient computing devices [relevant to the partition-by parameter setting])

-performing, by the plurality of nodes, a sub-divide hash across the first merged files from the plurality of nodes to generate second merged files; (Finlow-Bates ¶ 0044-0046: In a first iteration 210 of such a shuffling algorithm, the computing device may divide the original file 202 into two equal-sized subdivisions or segments 212, 213 (e.g., two 512 KB subdivisions) [shows sub-divide hash] and may evaluate the first bit of the hash output 204 ...
+performing, at each of the plurality of nodes, a local hash on the distributed first set of files using the partition-by parameter setting to generate locally merged files as first merged files, (Finlow-Bates ¶ 0044-0046: In a first iteration 210 of such a shuffling algorithm, the computing device may divide the original file 202 into two equal-sized subdivisions or segments 212, 213 (e.g., two 512 KB subdivisions) [shows sub-divide hash] and may evaluate the first bit of the hash output 204 ...
 In a second iteration 220 of the shuffling algorithm, the computing device may subdivide (e.g., halve) each of the two segments 212, 213 to make four segments 222, 223, 224, 225 (e.g., four 256 KB subdivisions), and may evaluate the second bit of the hash output 204 (i.e., index ‘1’ of the hash output 204) with the third and fourth segments 222, 223 and the third bit of the hash output 204 (i.e., index ‘2’ of the hash output 204) with the fifth and sixth segments 224, 225; see Finlow-Bates ¶ 0059: The shuffle algorithm may use various techniques for programmatically shuffling, un-sorting, scrambling, and/or otherwise reordering data segments [shuffling shows relevance to the claimed hashing])

 performing … on the second merged files to generate a second set of files, (Finlow-Bates FIG. 3B, ¶ 0066-0068: In block 360, the processor of the computing device may un-shuffle the plurality of data segments using the shared, looping reverse-shuffle algorithm (i.e., executing a shuffle algorithm in a reverse manner) … In optional block 366, the processor of the computing device may store the un-shuffled digital file with the public filename, such as by saving the un-shuffled (or original) file to an internal storage device, a remote database, a connected storage drive or device (e.g., external hard drive), etc.)